simonsobs/socs/docs/agents/labjack.rst

          'arguments':[
            ['--ip-address', '10.10.10.150'],
            ['--num-channels', '13'],
+           ['--functions', '{
+           "Channel 1": ["1.3332*10**(2*v - 11)", "mBar"],
+           "Channel 2": ["2*10**(v - 5)", "mBar"]
+           }'],
            ['--mode', 'acq'],
            ]},

 You should assign your LabJack a static IP, you'll need to know that here.
+The 'functions' argument is a dictionary that specifies functions and units to apply to the output voltages of certain channels.
+In this example channels 1 and 2 will record pressure data by applying functions to the voltage output 'v' of their respective channels.
+This data is published to the feed in the same manner as the voltages.

 Docker
 ``````